Communication sciences and disorders alumna takes an unexpected journey from intern to CEO

 The Emerson Miller Memorial Prize in Speech

-The Emerson Miller Memorial Prize in Speech is awarded annually at graduation to the senior who is judged by the Departments of Communication Studies and Communication Sciences and Disorders to have contributed the most to the Departments’ programs during his or her college career.
+The Emerson Miller Memorial Prize in Speech is awarded annually at graduation to the senior who is judged by the Department of Communication Sciences and Disorders to have contributed the most to the Department’s program during their college career.

 The Cummings-Rumbaugh Speech Prize